suncoast-devs/handbook/lessons/js-intro/operators.md

 ## Logical operators

 Logical operators are typically used with Boolean (logical) values; when they are, they return a Boolean value.
-However, the && and || operators actually return the value of one of the specified operands, so if these operators are used with non-Boolean values, they may return a non-Boolean value.
+However, the && and || operators return the value of one of the specified operands, so if these operators are used with non-Boolean values, they may return a non-Boolean value.
 The logical operators are described in the following table.

 | Operator                   | Usage                       | Description                                                                                                                                                                                      |
 | -------------------------- | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --- | ------------------------------------------------------------------------- |